-A while back I stumbled across this bleeding tissue tutorial from Bloom Bake Create, and I’ve wanted to try it as a process based art activity for the girls for a long time.
+A while back I stumbled across this bleeding tissue paper art technique tutorial from Bloom Bake Create, and I’ve wanted to try making bleeding tissue paper art as a process based art activity for the girls for a long time.
 While we were home sick trying to get everyone healthy again, I set it up as an invitation to create.
 Not only was a it a great distraction, the finished product is gorgeous!

 - Bleeding Art Tissue-Regular tissue paper will not work.
 The package must say “bleeding art tissue.”